-If you are one of our tenants you can contact us on 01202 671222 to receive an application form to register to go onto the transfer list to move to one of our alternative empty properties.
+If you are one of our tenants, you can contact us on 01202 671222 to receive an application form to register to go onto the transfer list to move to one of our alternative properties when they become empty and available.
 Please note to actively be considered for a vacancy you must have complied with your tenancy conditions, including ensuring that your rent account is up-to-date.
-You will also be charged the full rent on the property that you move into and for the notice period required for the property you are leaving.
-If you are in receipt of Housing Benefit you will need to apply for benefit on both homes, which is at the local authority's discretion as to whether they will pay this.
+You will also be charged the full rent and any service and support charges on the property that you move into and for the notice period required for the property you are leaving.
+If you are in receipt of Housing Benefit Allowance you will need to apply for benefit on both homes, which is at the Benefit Agency's discretion as to whether they will pay this.

 - How will I give notice?

-Legally to end a weekly tenancy you (the tenant) need to provide 4 full weeks' written notice to the Registered Office which ends on a Sunday and must be signed by the tenant(s).
+Legally to end a weekly tenancy you (the tenant) need to provide four full weeks' written notice to the Registered Office which ends on a Sunday and must be in writing and signed by the tenant(s).

-In the event of the tenant passing away the tenancy does not end and legally it passes to the next-of-kin who then must give 4 weeks' notice for weekly tenancies and 1 month for monthly tenancies in writing (signed) to the Registered Office.
+In the event of the tenant passing away the tenancy does not end and legally it passes to the next-of-kin who then must give four weeks' notice for weekly tenancies and one month for monthly tenancies in writing (signed) to the Registered Office.

-Please note that verbal notice is not a legally acceptable means of ending a tenancy.
+IMPORTANT - Please note that verbal notice is not a legally acceptable means of ending a tenancy.
 We must receive a note signed by the tenant or next-of-kin with his/her signature.
-Scanned notices or emails are not legally acceptible.
+Scanned notices or emails are not legally acceptable.

 Once we receive your notice we will be in contact to discuss arrangements and assist you through the process.

 Please note that if you or your relative (tenant) who passed away was on benefits those benefits will normally stop before the notice period expires although you are still liable for the full rent payment during the notice period.